podanenko826/podanenko826/README.md

 - 👋 Hi, I’m @podanenko826
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in front-end developing
-- 🌱 I’m currently learning C++ and C#
+- 🌱 Currently creating on Next.js

 <!---
 podanenko826/podanenko826 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.